ams-bjones/Studentlist/README.md

 ===========

-Please keep your current link up to date please use the format Initials. and link
+Please keep your current link up to date please use the format Initials then link

 TA - https://github.com/Tyreke